 Theory defines practice; its success depends upon its value to the user.
 Various issues associated with the formulation of accounting theory are investigated.
 General parameters established by reference to alternate organisational structures and theories are used to evaluate the requirements of accounting in major managerial activities.
-Self directed learning and critical thinking skills are emphasised as essential professional attributes.
+Self directed learning and critical thinking skills are emphasized as essential professional attributes.

-On successful completion of this course, students will be able to:
+On successful completion of the course students will be able to:

 4. Work independently or collaboratively to communicate professional knowledge and experience in both written and verbal formats.

-7. Construct a research proposal and conduct an investigative project producing outcomes which meet academic standards.
+5. Construct a research proposal and conduct an investigative project producing outcomes which meet academic standards.

 1. Accounting Theory

-2. Accounting Research
+2. Accounting Regulation

 Students must have successfully completed ACFI2011 or ACFI2003 to enrol in this course.

 Presentation: Video Presentation